Not so many treatment options

 - Essential tremor (ET) is a neurological condition that causes a rhythmic trembling of the hands, head, voice, legs or trunk.

-- Even though several solutions exist for managing Essential Tremor, no medication specifically designed to treat ET exists to date.
+- Even though several solutions exist for managing this motor disorder, no medication specifically designed to treat ET exists to date.

-- However, some medications can be used to treat the symptoms, including Propranolol but a series of undesirable effects are affecting treated patients.
+- Nevertheless, some medications can be used to treat the symptoms, including Propranolol but a series of undesirable effects are affecting treated patients.

 - There is therefore a huge need for novel medications to treat ET patients.